yottaawesome/msvc-bugs/README.md

-# msvc-bugs
+# MSVC Bugs

+## Introduction

-A repo for documenting MSVC errors.
+This repo is for documenting and tracking various MSVC bugs I've encountered, mainly more annoying ones that hinder me.